ytalp17/Hands-On-ML/Chapter-1.md

   if we don't have a labeled training set.
 It may also be framed as a semi-supervised learning problem if we have few labeled instances in the given training set.

 9.What is an online learning system?
+  If a system is trained incrementally by feeding it data instances sequentially, either individually or in small groups it is called an online learning system or   incremental learning system.

+10. What is out-of-core learning?